ncphillips/truecoders.io/_coders/reid-braswell.markdown

   level: 4
 - name: Linux(Red Hat, Ubuntu), Windows, AIX
   level: 3
-- name: Eclipse
+- name: IDE’s-Eclipse & Net Beans
   level: 4
-- name: Net Beans
-  level: 4
 - name: 'SSH/Telnet Client: PuTTY'
   level: 3
+- name: Micro-Focus COBOL
+  level: 5
 ---

 Software Engineer/Programmer Analyst with over 10 years of experience in Software Development, Support and Maintenance with the ability to design, develop and implement all aspects of a complex project.
 Seeking an employment opportunity in website development or software development.
 Interested in: